databrickslabs/dbldatagen/CONTRIBUTING.md

 ## Python compatibility

-The code has been tested with Python 3.7.5 and 3.8
+The code has been tested with Python 3.8.10 and later.

+Older releases were tested with Python 3.7.5 but as of this release, it requires the Databricks runtime 9.1 LTS or later which relies on Python 3.8.10

 ## Checking your code for common issues